-The distinctive difference you can see is that Wat Pho is made mainly by green mosaic tiles as opposed to golden colors of the Grand Palace.
+The distinctive difference you can see is that Wat Pho is made mainly of green mosaic tiles as opposed to the golden colors of the Grand Palace.

 Wat Pho is where then-President Obama and Hilary Clinton visited they were in Thailand for their first foreign trip after winning the second term in office.